AdobeDocs/campaign-classic.en/help/interaction/using/integration-via-javascript--client-side-.md

 The following use case details the configurations to carry out in Adobe Campaign to enable XML mode then show the result of the call to the engine in the HTML page.

-1. **Create an environment and an offer space**
+1. **Creating an environment and an offer space**

    For more on creating an environment, refer to [Live/Design environments](../../interaction/using/live-design-environments.md).

-   For more on creating an offer space, refer to [Create offer spaces](../../interaction/using/creating-offer-spaces.md).
+   For more on creating an offer space, refer to [Creating offer spaces](../../interaction/using/creating-offer-spaces.md).

-1. **Extend the offer schema to add new fields**
+1. **Extending the offer schema to add new fields**

    This schema will define the following fields: Title number 2 and price.